Async Rust, Part Two: Tasks

 The formal rule for this behavior is that the first

-scope, but the first part of a match
+scope, but the first part of a match, if let, or while let expression

 (the "scrutinee") is not.
 This rule is necessary for matching on borrowing